ravi-kumar7/documentation/docs/middleware/android-sdk.md

 # FinBox Lending: Android

-FinBox Lending SDK is a drop-in module which can add a digital lending journey to any mobile application.
+FinBox Lending SDK is a drop-in module that can add a digital lending journey to any mobile application.
 The SDK has the following modules:

-1. OnBoarding
+1. Onboarding
-2. Loan Dashboard
+2. Loan dashboard
 3. KYC
-4. Loan offer and Agreement
+4. Loan offer and agreement

 ## Modules

-### OnBoarding module
+### Onboarding module

 Onboarding the user is the first and critical step of the SDK.
 FinBox does the onboarding based on OTP verification of the user's mobile number.

-### Loan Dashboard
+### Loan dashboard

 The loan dashboard screen will have details of the active/ongoing loan for that user.
 This screen gives an overview of the loan journey.
-In case the user has a disbursed loan he can view his EMI details in the Repay section.
+In case the user has a disbursed loan, EMI details can be viewed in the Repay section.

 ### KYC